SebastianGraban/CMAP/README.md

 `example_input_output/example2/example_2_input.csv`

 3) Issue the following command
-`python run_model_on.py --model ensemble/ --ensemble --dataset example_input_output/example2/example_2_input.csv --out_dir ./ --lambda1 668 --lambda2 688 --lambda3 710`
+`python3 run_model_on.py --model ensemble/ --ensemble --dataset example_input_output/example2/example_2_input.csv --out_dir ./ --lambda1 668 --lambda2 688 --lambda3 710`

  4) The output from this should produce the file `chl-CP.csv` which should be the same as the file `example_input_output/example2/example_2_output.csv`